 Spending a week with Acer’s C720 Chromebook was a wake-up call.

-At first glance the C720 isn’t promising.
-It’s a NZ$400 laptop.
+At first glance, the C720 isn’t promising.
+It’s an NZ$400 laptop.
 How could something that price deliver the goods?

 Acer’s Chromebook hardware specification is far from fancy.
 The C720 screen measures 11.6 inches and resolution is just 1388 by 768.
 My phone has more pixels

 Most phones also have more computing power than the C720’s Celeron processor.
 Many do better than 4GB of Ram and the C720’s 16GB SSD.

 Power doesn’t come into it